spdk/spdk/doc/overview.md

 There is also an `spdk_internal` directory that contains header files widely included by libraries within SPDK, but that are not part of the public API and would not be installed on a user's system.

-## Libraries {#dir_lib}

-The `lib` directory contains the real heart of SPDK.
-Each component is a C library with its own directory under `lib`.

-### Block Device Abstraction Layer {#dir_bdev}

-The `bdev` directory contains a block device abstraction layer that is currently used within the iSCSI and NVMe-oF targets.
-The public interface is `include/spdk/bdev.h`.
-This library lacks clearly defined responsibilities as of this writing and instead does a number of
-things:
- - Translates from a common `block` protocol to specific protocols like NVMe or to system calls like libaio.
-There are currently three block device backend modules that can be plugged in - libaio, SPDK NVMe, CephRBD, and a RAM-based backend called malloc.
- - Provides a mechanism for composing virtual block devices from physical devices (to do RAID and the like).
- - Handles some memory allocation for data buffers.

-This layer also could be made to do I/O queueing or splitting in a general way.
-We're open to design ideas and discussion here.

-### Configuration File Parser {#dir_conf}

-The `conf` directory contains configuration file parser.
-The public header is `include/spdk/conf.h`.
-The configuration file format is kind of like INI, except that the directives are are "Name Value" instead of "Name = Value".
-This is the configuration format for both the iSCSI and NVMe-oF targets.

-...
-Lots more libraries that need to be described ...

-## Makefile Fragments {#dir_mk}

-The `mk` directory contains a number of shared Makefile fragments used in the build system.

 ## Scripts {#dir_scripts}